 Have you ever wondered when you should transition your child from a sippy cup to a regular cup?
 Do you dread the thought of spilled milk all over your house?

-In actuality, the American Academy of Pediatrics recommends children be weaned from the sippy by age 2 (source).
+The American Academy of Pediatrics recommends children be weaned from the sippy cup by age 2 (1).
 But in the real world, we know that can get a bit hairy.

-We recommend weaning as much as you can by age 2, and using the sippy cup sparingly thereafter only in situations where it’s absolutely necessary.
+We recommend weaning as much as you can by age 2 and using the sippy cup sparingly after that — only in situations where it’s absolutely necessary.
 Try to wean completely by age 3.

 Why Should I Wean My Child off the Sippy Cup?